Pennsylvania Railroad class E6: Prototypes and testing

 In road testing on the Fort Wayne Division, the E6 averaged 75.31 mph start to stop for 105 miles with a nine-car train, as well as 66.6 mph with a thirteen-car train and 58.05 mph with a fifteen-car train.
-At speeds over 40 mph, the E6 equaled or bettered a K29 Pacific.
-This was with the original cylinder bore.
+At speeds over 40 mph, the E6 equaled or bettered a K29 Pacific with the original cylinder bore.

 Superheating was applied after these tests, and proved itself so well that all other locomotives in the class were built superheated as class E6s, including two further prototypes.
 On the PRR's static test plant at Altoona Works, the final version of the E6s produced 2488 hp in its cylinders at 56 mph.

 Also tested on prototype #1092 (classified E6sa), were rotary valves designed by O. W. Young, actuated by regular Walschaerts gear.
 These proved successful but insufficiently so to be chosen for production locomotives over the reliable piston valve.